Skollenborg

-Skollenborg is a small village in Sandsvær in the municipality of Kongsberg in Viken county, Norway.
+Skollenborg is a small village in Sandsvær in the municipality of Kongsberg in Buskerud county, Norway.
 Since 2015 Skollenborg has been a part of the Kongsberg urban area.

 Skollenborg is situated in the valley of Lågendalen on the Numedalslågen river.
 The village is located at the intersection between Norwegian county roads FV40 and FV286 which leads to European route E134.
 It is situated 86 km from Oslo and about 46 km from Drammen.

 The population of the village was 323 in 2014.
 Since 2015 population numbers has not been reported separately for Skollenborg, but only for the Kongsberg urban area.